 Track title: Ecology & Natural Resource Management: Protect the Earth

 This specialisation track uses an interdisciplinary approach to provide you with the tools that are needed to address environmental concerns brought on by human society and industrialisation.
 You will learn how to protect biodiversity and sustainably manage the Earth's natural resources.

 Ecology & Natural Resource Management prepares you to generate and disseminate knowledge in the ecological and environmental sciences.
 Members of the participating research groups offer lectures on the latest developments in the field of ecology of natural resources.
-Guest lecturers from commercial enterprises and government and non-governmental organisations provide the context for these developments from their day-to-day work.
+Guest lecturers from NGOs and governmental organisations provide the context for these developments from their day-to-day work.

 In addition to your internship at the UU, you will have the opportunity to do an internship outside the University in a private company, consultancy, governmental institution (ministry, province, or municipality), advisory board, NGO, or applied research centre, either in the Netherlands or abroad.